Radford (band): 1995–2000: Formation and Radford

 In 1995, frontman Jonny Mead emigrated from Oxford, England, to Los Angeles, California.
 Mead relocated in hopes of "find[ing] a more open musical home" in the United States, as he believed that the music scene in England was too "self-important" at the time.
 Upon arrival, Mead became acquainted with guitarist Chris Hower and bassist Bobby Stefano while visiting a Guitar Center store.
 The three began to recreationally compose music together, which eventually led to the decision to form a band.
 The band circulated demos locally, which ultimately ended up in the possession of RCA Records' senior vice president Bruce Flohr in July 1998.
 Flohr was impressed over a song titled "Closer to You" and, after observing one of the band's rehearsals, convinced the label's president Bob Jamieson to sign the band.
 Radford signed to RCA Records in September 1998 and began to work on their debut studio album.

 After signing to RCA, the band met drummer Kane McGee and discarded all of their prior recorded material in order to start fresh with this new, completed line-up.
 The album was written and composed by the band, while production was helmed by Paul Fox.
-The album was completed in May 1999 and its lead single was slated for a release in August 1999.
+The album was completed in May 1999, and its lead single was slated for a release in August 1999.
 However, RCA executives held off on releasing the album under the belief that the musical climate was not right for Radford's sound.
-In the lead-up to the album's release, two scrapped songs from the effort were featured on film soundtracks; "Stay" and "Fall at Your Feet" were included on the soundtracks to Never Been Kissed and Teaching Mrs. Tingle, respectively.
+In the lead-up to the album's release, two scrapped songs from the effort were featured on film soundtracks; "Stay" and "Fall at Your Feet" were included on the soundtracks to Never Been Kissed and Scary Movie and Teaching Mrs. Tingle, respectively.
 "Don't Stop" was eventually released to alternative radio as the band's debut single on February 8, 2000, with their self-titled debut studio album following on March 21, 2000.
 To promote the effort, Radford toured in the United States alongside Vertical Horizon and Stroke 9.
 Radford failed to attain any notable commercial success, although "Don't Stop" achieved some moderate success on the Billboard Modern Rock Tracks chart, where it peaked at number 32.
 A second single, "Closer to You", was released to alternative radio on July 18, 2000.